 Safest Neighborhoods: Staten Island

-If you decide to live on Staten Island, then you will discover that many of your neighbors work with FDNY or NYPD.
+If you decide to live on Staten Island, you will discover that many of your neighbors work with FDNY or NYPD.
 Although there are some safety risks to consider throughout New York City (as with any other large urban environment), you will find that most would-be criminals believe that the risk of breaking into a house where an off-duty officer might be home is too high for them to take.

 Commuting to Work: Manhattan

 Unless you need to take the G-line, everything routes through Manhattan.
 You can get almost anywhere in NYC within 30 minutes so that you can get to work on time.
-Queens and Brooklyn are both larger than most people realize before moving to those boroughs, and many parts of their neighborhoods are in isolated areas where public transit requires an extensive effort to reach it.
+Queens and Brooklyn are larger than most people realize before moving to those boroughs, and many parts of their neighborhoods are in isolated areas where public transit requires an extensive effort to reach it.

 Getting a Job: Brooklyn